yonayetol/Quantum-Computing/README.md

 - **What you see now**:
   - A text-based circuit diagram printed by `visualize_circuit()`
   - A statevector-based demonstration that enumerates all Alice outcomes and shows Bob's reduced state
-  - An `example_fidelity()` run that teleports an arbitrary single-qubit state and reports per-outcome and minimum fidelities (≈ 1.0)

 ### 4. **CHSH Game (Bell Inequality Test)** (`chsh_game.py`)
 - **Purpose**: Demonstrate quantum entanglement by violating Bell's inequality